 - Penrith Regional Gallery

 - Community halls, neighbourhood facilities and recreation centres

-Parks, reserves and open spaces remain open and are subject to new public gathering restrictions of no more than 2 people (excluding household members) and distancing of 1.5 metres.
+Parks, reserves and open spaces remain open and are subject to new public gathering restrictions of no more than 10 people and distancing of 1.5 metres.

 Following the direction of the NSW and Australian Governments and the relevant health authorities Council has made the difficult decision to cancel, suspend or postpone a number of community and civic events.